Resinchem/Ultimate-Bedside-Lamp/docs/concepts.md

 ### 3. Display Controller
 This is a "Cheap Yellow Display" (CYD) featuring an integrated ESP32 and a 3.5" screen.

-> ### ⚠️ Critical Hardware Requirement
-> The firmware is compiled specifically for the **Capacitive Touch** version of the 3.5" CYD linked in the build guide.
+**⚠️ Critical Hardware Requirement:** The firmware is compiled specifically for the **Capacitive Touch** version of the 3.5" CYD linked in the build guide.
 This firmware **will not work** with resistive touch displays.
 Using a different display will require significant changes to the `TFT_eSPI` library and a full code recompilation.
 {: .note }

 Like the Primary Controller, this board requires custom firmware flashing and Wi-Fi onboarding.
 Throughout this documentation, this is referred to as the **"Display"** or **"Secondary"** controller.